jgstylez/meant2grow/docs/PLATFORM_ADMIN_SETUP.md

 2. **Check SettingsView Component**
    - Verify `isPlatformAdmin` check is working
    - Check browser console for errors

+### Chat Groups Not Accessible

+**Expected Behavior:** Platform operators do NOT have automatic access to "Mentors Circle" or "Mentees Hub" groups.

+**If access is needed:**
+1. An organization admin must explicitly add the platform operator to the group
+2. The platform operator will then see the group in their chat list
+3. This is by design - platform operators are not automatically included in organization-specific chat groups

 ### Filtering Not Working